-I’ve spoken with several people in the past few months that have come right out and said that they believed they were not compliant with the PCI DSS and were simply unsure what to do.
+I’ve spoken with several people in the past few months that have come right out and said that they believed they were not compliant with the PCI and were simply unsure what to do.
 Their questions were basically the same; what should we do first, who should we tell, how long will this take, and the most popular – how much will it cost to become compliant?

 While these are all great questions, given the circumstance of knowing you’re not compliant the most appropriate question to be asking is; how much would a breach cost my company?
 A quick search reveals that fines and costs associated with a breach can become tremendous.
 From the Incident Response & Forensic Analysis investigation, to the actual fines imposed, to remediation, and damage to the brand reputation, some businesses never recover.